19919rohit/Neunix-Store/Readme.md

 ## 🌱 Platform Vision

 Neunix Store is built for:
-- Beginner developers exploring Android app distribution
+- For beginner and indie developers looking to share and experiment with apps
 - Small utilities, tools, and niche applications
 - Experimental and concept apps
 - Community-oriented projects and indie releases